needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### XR Origin

-The [XR Origin](https://docs.unity3d.com/Packages/com.unity.xr.core-utils@latest?subfolder=/manual/xr-origin-reference.html) is available for transformation in a container class called [`XRMovableBody`](#xr-movable-body).
+The [XR Origin](xref:xr-core-utils-xr-origin-reference) component is available for transformation in a container class called [`XRMovableBody`](#xr-movable-body).
 The XR Movable Body can be transformed using the user's body as a frame of reference.

 ### XR Movable Body